Waitin' on a Sunny Day

-"Waitin' on a Sunny Day" is a song by Bruce Springsteen that was first released in a recording with the E Street Band on his 2002 album The Rising.
+"Waitin' on a Sunny Day" is a song by the American singer-songwriter Bruce Springsteen that was first released in a recording with the E Street Band on his 2002 album The Rising.
 Although the song was not released as a single in the United States, it was released as a single in Europe, and was a hit in Sweden.

 History and themes

 While many songs on The Rising were written in response to the September 11, 2001 attacks, "Waitin' on a Sunny Day" was written earlier.
 Springsteen wrote and recorded the song in 1998 or 1999, but that recording has not been released.
 On June 17, 1999, during the Bruce Springsteen and the E Street Band Reunion Tour, Springsteen and the band played the song for a soundcheck, but did not play it during any of the actual shows on the tour.
 The song was finally recorded again in Atlanta during the Rising sessions and was released on that album.

 The song combines a simple, bouncy melody and arrangement powered by drums, acoustic guitars and Soozie Tyrell's violin with a lyric that describes optimism in a couple's relationship: